-Beef short ribs slowly cooked in red wine, garlic, rosemary and two types of mustard are so tender and delicious.
+Beef short ribs slowly braised in red wine, garlic, rosemary and two types of mustard are so tender and delicious.

 At the time, I had never made them at home, though I had eaten them out numerous times.
 I was a little skeptical about how my latest experiment was going to turn out but needless to say we enjoyed these short ribs so much, that I’ve since made several types since then.

 How do you make Braised Beef Short Ribs?